by tc_fea, published

 file: Mandelbrot_600_x_600.zip is 60 mm X 60 mm

 the green and black photo is a two color print of the zipped .stl file.

 The red and black photo is picture generated by the program I used to create the .stl.

 Sorry for the large (121 Mb) .stl file, but I did not have a good way to simplify the mesh.

 Give a Shout Out

 Mandelbrot picture by tc_fea is licensed under the Creative Commons - Attribution license.

-We're sure tc_fea would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure tc_fea would love to see what you've printed.
+Please document your print and share a Make with the community.